AshwiniTokekar/Software_project_2/README.md

 Prerequisities to run the code :
 - Java version 1.8.0_77 should be installed.
+- itext library for creating PDFs must be present on the system.

 How to run the code :
 - Using Terminal :